 Difference Between Pension vs Annuity

-A pension is nothing but the amount of money paid regularly to a person who has retired because of having reached a certain age.
-Pension fund generally maintains and created by an employer for employees.
-When an employee works employer makes the contribution in the pension fund and because of this employee need not worry about the saving while working.
-There is no need to create an agreement contract with the employer if an employee has a pension employer will pay that at retirement.
-So it is a long term saving plan in which person receive tax relief on the money pay into the pension account.
+A pension is the amount of money paid regularly to a person who has retired because of having reached a certain age.
+A pension fund generally maintains and created by an employer for employees.
+When an employee works employer contributes to the pension fund, and because of this, the employee need not worry about saving while working.
+There is no need to create an agreement contract with the employer.
+If an employee has a pension employer will pay that at retirement.
+So it is a long-term saving plan in which a person receives tax relief on the money paid into the pension account.

-An annuity is nothing but the insurance products and you will get it by signing a contract with the insurance company.
-In Annuity, a customer has to purchase a contract for a certain amount of money which customers will fund through either lump sum amount or periodic payments.
-The insurance company invests this money in a mutual fund, stock or bond to earn the income.
-Customer will get a regular payment from the annuity as per agreement.
-It is a simple investing and income vehicles which insurance company invest annuity in the stock market.
+An annuity is nothing but an insurance product.
+You will get it by signing a contract with the insurance company.
+In an Annuity, a customer must purchase a contract for a certain amount of money that customers will fund through either a lump sum or periodic payments.
+The insurance company invests this money in a mutual fund, stock, or bond to earn income.
+The customer will get a regular payment from the annuity as per the agreement.
+It is a simple investing and income vehicle in which insurance companies invest annuity in the stock market.

 Below is the top 7 difference between Pension vs Annuity

 Key Differences Between Pension vs Annuity

 Both Pension vs Annuity are popular choices in the market; let us discuss some of the major Difference Between Pension vs Annuity.

 - An annuity is a financial scheme that will pay a set amount of cash over a defined period of time, whereas a pension is a retirement account that will pay cash after retirement from service.